 Musically, he loves everything from rock to country, jazz, R&B, pop, and classical.
 There is no greater feeling for him than capturing a moment on stage for others to enjoy for posterity.
 Whatever your taste, his goal is to provide “music for your eyes.”

-Jay Flanders is a native of Newport and avid cook.
+Jay Flanders, columnist, is a native of Newport and avid cook.
 While he studied at the University of Rhode Island, he also attended the College of Food Network via his television set where he learned the basics of cooking.
 Also being an all-too-avid eater at restaurants, he really began to learn what ingredients went together, cooking techniques and other tips and tricks in the kitchen.
 He used that knowledge to teach himself how to cook and how to start making his own recipes.
-Now, he’s here to give you his tips, tricks and sometimes uniquely tasty spins on recipes and to show you that great cooking can be done is the tiniest of kitchens like his.
+Now, he’s here to give you his tips, tricks, and sometimes uniquely tasty spins on recipes and to show you that great cooking can be done in the tiniest of kitchens like his.

-Tim grew up in Attleboro, Massachusetts and now lives in Smithfield, Rhode Island with his wife, and two daughters.
-He has been a freelance cartoonist for over 20 years.
-Tim is a member of the National Cartoonists Society and a member of ARIA (Association of Rhode Island Authors).
-He has created several Sour Grapes compilation and story-coloring books.
-Tim teaches cartooning and speaks at local schools and libraries.
-He also appears at various book signings, events and comic conventions.
+Tim Jones, columnist, is the creator, artist, and writer of the widely popular, self-syndicated comic strip, “SOUR GRAPES;” a comic about “Aesop”, a miserable flying dog and his odd friends, all living in a problematic and troubled world.
+Sour Grapes is currently published in multiple newspapers in Rhode Island, Massachusetts, California, and Texas and is also available online.
+Jones grew up in Attleboro, Massachusetts and now lives in Smithfield, Rhode Island with his wife, and two daughters.
+He has been a freelance cartoonist for more than 20 years and is a member of the National Cartoonists Society and ARIA (Association of Rhode Island Authors).
+He has created several Sour Grapes compilations and story-coloring books.
+Jones teaches cartooning and speaks at local schools and libraries.

 - In May 2018, What’s Up Newp won an Impact-Designated Investigative Grant from Local Independent Online News Publishers (LION).